lagdo/dbadmin-app/README.md

 - Create or drop a database.
 - Create or alter a table or view.
 - Drop a table or view.
+- Browse servers and databases in multiple tabs.

 The following features are not yet implemented, and planned for future releases:
 - Save the current tabs in user preferences.